 If I request too many and happen to get a lot of them at once.
 I’ve just buried myself.
 While I’m not expected to give a good review just because I was given a game.
 I am expected to actually review it.
 I can’t just sit on a game and not cover it.
 If I did, I’d be ripping them off and my reputation would suffer.
 That’s the deal, they provide the key, I provide the coverage.

 So knowing that I cant request too many games at once.
-I have to be picky.
-I choose games that I find interesting and that I think my readers will find interesting.
+I have to be picky, and choose games that I find interesting and that I think my readers will find interesting.
 I don’t intentionally pick games that I think are bad or that I won’t like.
 Why?
 Because that’s a real dick thing to do, don’t you think?
 Hey, can I get your game for free, so I can crap all over it?

 There are reviewers that do that because negativity gets clicks and views.
-Its far easier to write about negatives than positives.
+It’s far easier to write about negatives than positives.
 Those type of reviewers aren’t trying to inform you, they are baiting people.
 Negativity stirs up controversy, discussions and flame wars.
-People agreeing and disagreeing with the review end up posting it around in a domino effect looking for validation of their side of the argument.
+People agreeing and disagreeing with the review end up posting it around the net in a domino effect looking for validation of their side of the argument.

 Just like when buying a game, sometimes it doesn’t work out the way I think it will though.
 I might find it less fun than I had hoped, or it has issues that weren’t obvious when looking it over.
-Then it will get a lower score because of it.
+It will get a lower score because of it.
 But I’m not purposely asking for games I know I’m going to dislike.
 In fact, there are entire genres I won’t review unless there is a special reason to change my mind.
 I can’t accurately review a Madden game to you.
 I don’t watch sports, it’s not my kind of game.
 Reviewing it simply wouldn’t be fair to the game.

 The third way I acquire games to review is I’m offered them by game makers and publishers who find me.
 Why does this matter in regards to positive reviews?
 Same concept as method two.
 They offer them, but I don’t have to accept them.
 God forbid if they sent me a key without asking, I a NOT obligated to review it in that instance.
 That was on them.
 I may decline a key because my workload is to heavy at the time.
-But I also look over anything I’m offered.
-I’m one person and I have to thoroughly play every game I review.
-If I don’t find the game interesting, I decline the offer.
-I’m not going to intentionally take the time thoroughly play through

 All three methods lead to the same destination.
 I don’t have the time to intentionally play and review bad games, or games I know I’m going to dislike.
 I believe if a reviewer is doing that, they aren’t reviewing games to inform the consumer.
 They want to feed off of the negativity.
 So when looking for a reviewer to trust, look at how many games they review and how many are negative.
 They should always have some low scoring reviews.
 But most of them should be average or higher.